Frequently asked questions.

 DMBAlmanac.com is a community-maintained database of Dave Matthews Band setlists and show information.
 TagBot uses it as its setlist source.
 You do not need an account on DMBAlmanac to use TagBot.

-TITLE (song name), ARTIST (performer), ALBUM (show date and venue), and COMMENT (source reference URL).
-Other existing tags in your files are left untouched.
+TITLE (song name), ARTIST (performer), ALBUM (show date and venue), COMMENT (source reference URL), TRACKNUMBER (track position in the final write order), and TOTALTRACKS (total tracks written for the show).
+Tags outside these six managed fields are left untouched.

 Yes.
 TagBot logs every write session.
 Open History, select the session, and click Restore.
 TagBot will write back the previous tag values exactly as they were.

 No audio files or personal data are uploaded.
-TagBot fetches setlist data from DMBAlmanac.com (HTTP request, no authentication).
+TagBot fetches setlist data from DMBAlmanac.com and Phish.net (HTTP requests, no authentication).
 The optional diagnostic bundle (Gather Recent Logs) creates a local zip file on your machine and does not upload automatically.

 Partially.
 Setlist fetching requires internet access.
 If you have previously inspected a show, the data may be cached locally for re-use.